prioritizr/optimalppp/README.md

 Please use the following citation to cite the *optimalppp R* package in publications:

+**This package is still under development and not ready for use.
+Please do not use this package yet.**

 Hanson JO, Schuster R, Strimas-Mackey M, Bennett J, (2018). optimalppp: Optimal Project Prioritization Protocol.
-R package version 0.0.0.2.
+R package version 0.0.0.3.
 Available at <https://github.com/prioritizr/optimalppp>.